Management plan compartment 10

-Southeast "lozenge" of former runway/taxiway area
+Compartment 10 Southeast "lozenge" of former runway/taxiway area

 This is the southeastern one of four parcels (commonly called "lozenges") bordered by the former runway and taxiways.
 The lozenges form four similarly sized, long linear sections, all of which are very rich in flora, containing national and Berkshire rarities.
-Dipping gently from north to south, compartment 11 has distinct bands of vegetation conforming to the typography and contains extensive areas of gorse, heath and acid grassland.
+Dipping gently from north to south, compartment 10 has distinct bands of vegetation conforming to the topography and contains extensive areas of gorse, heath and acid grassland.
 The total area is 20.6 ha.

-General Description and Evaluation of Ecology
+General description and evaluation of ecology

-This compartment is fairly dry and supports a complex of dry heath, fragments of lichen heath, acid grassland, neutral grassland and relatively small patches of gorse scrub.
+Compartment 10 is fairly dry and supports a complex of dry heath, fragments of lichen heath, acid grassland, neutral grassland and relatively small patches of gorse scrub.
 The distinction between acid and neutral grassland is not clearly defined but the more acid grassland supports milkwort, oval sedge, heath speedwell and pignut.
 Some areas are richer in species and contain nationally scarce annual knawel and upright chickweed.

 At the eastern end and towards the centre the grassland tends to be more neutral in composition.
 Green winged orchid, an uncommon species for this county, has been found in two locations.
 A strong localised calcareous influence can be found in certain locations, indicated by dwarf thistle and great burnet, a species more often associated with damp meadows.
 This compartment is also important for fungi, lichen, mosses and common dodder especially along the southern margin among the substantial tracts of gorse and heather here.
-Scrub species are more diverse with scattered dog-rose and young hawthorn in addition to gorse.
+Scrub species are more diverse with scattered dog-rose, bramble and young hawthorn in addition to gorse.

 BAP habitats